This isn’t a book you read.

 No mystery.

-You’ll see where first-time directors usually trip — and how to sidestep the landmines before they eat your schedule, your budget, or your crew’s goodwill.
+and how to sidestep the landmines before they eat your schedule, your budget, or your crew’s goodwill.

 A Survival Guide That Actually Works

-This isn’t about film theory, jargon, or self-congratulation.
+This isn’t about jargon or self-congratulation.

 It’s about staying out of the ditch, keeping your crew intact, and crossing the finish line with a film that’s more than just “done.”

-It’s a film you’re not embarrassed to show.
+A film you’re not embarrassed to show.

 Why This Book Exists